 When you write your first draft, the emphasis is on getting your ideas on paper.
 You should just let your ideas flow.
 To do that, you’ll probably use a lot of words to give them form.
 Now it’s time to delete the filler words.

 For example, you may have written:

-Smith took over the empty pilot seat in order to navigate around the mountain peak.
+Smith took over the empty pilot seat to navigate around the mountain peak.